Individual Stocks vs Index Funds (Pros And Cons)

 It’s no secret that buying index funds is much easier than picking individual stocks.

-All you’ll need to do is contribute to the fund regardless of how the market is doing.
+All you’ll need to do is contribute to the fund regardless of the stock market performance for passive investing.

 Very Low Fees

-Earlier, we went over that one of the most significant benefits to index funds is the low fees.
+Earlier, we went over that one of the most significant benefits of index funds is the low fees.

 Since there is very little management of index funds, they have low fees or even zero fees.